Gentle-Hilt/android-testing/README.md

 Introduction
 ------------

+Firstly it was this codelab series with ServiceLocator without DI(Hilt) So firest i changed almost everything that found confusing, then continued codelabs after codelabs.
+I was trying to write tests only looking at tests names and tried to understand the code After some time it just became my playground where i test all new stuff that i learned

+Here will be some remarks
+(Never use fragment factory, DataBinding can be easily replaced just with viewBinding idk about JetPackCompose yet, Custom views is difficult to test, Migration to coroutine 1.6 was exciting,
+@Binds > @Provides but more difficult to use, private val viewModel: ItemsViewModel by viewModels() with hilt is OP because most parameters saved from previous fragment you could access through SavedStateHandle, Robolectric is ABOMINATION but i lack of understanding of android not to use it, Instead of TDD i can just write my code in a way that always be testable to avoid problems, i wanna learn ktor, continue to code)
+By far it's the most important remarks after a long month

 TO-DO Notes is an app where you to write down tasks to complete.
 The app displays them in a list.
 You can then mark them as completed or not, filter them and delete them.